Cessna 150 and Cessna 525 Citation Runway Collision at Marion Municipal Airport, Indiana

 Aviation Accident Litigation

 Runway collision accidents can involve complex technical and operational questions, including airport operations, communications, procedural compliance, and the interaction between pilot decision-making and airport environment factors.
-A general overview of how these matters are evaluated is provided in our discussion of aviation accident litigation.
+A general overview of how these matters are evaluated is provided in our discussion of runway incursion aviation litigation.

 - Aviation Accident Litigation